-Jenni Fitzgerald enters her 20th year with the University of Iowa women’s basketball team and her second year as associate head coach in 2019.
-Fitzgerald is in her 33nd season in women’s college basketball as a player and coach.
-Fitzgerald took on a new role this season, working as the Special Assistant to the Head Coach.
+Jenni Fitzgerald enters her 23rd year with the University of Iowa women’s basketball team and her fourth year as Special Assistant to the Head Coach.
+Fitzgerald is in her 36th season in women’s college basketball as a player and coach.
 She is responsible for behind the scenes research, advising, and scouting.

 THE FITZGERALD FILE

-- Helped Iowa to Big Ten Tournament Championship in 2001 and 2019 and a 2008 Big Ten Regular Season Title
+- Helped Iowa to Big Ten Tournament Championships in 2001 and 2019 and a 2008 Big Ten Regular Season Title

 - Guided Iowa to 13 upper division finishes